rouwe/web_app_gread/README.md

 #### Workflow

-I will start from the structure of the website using (HTML), followed by the aesthetics using (CSS) and lastly, the functionality through (JS).
+I will start from the structure of the website using (HTML), followed by the aesthetics using (CSS), the functionality through (JS), and (PHP) as the backend.
 This process will be repeated over and over for each pages.

 #### Design Software